atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 ingress-nginx-controller             LoadBalancer   10.100.22.16    b834z142d8118406795a34df35e10b17-38927090.eu-west-1.elb.amazonaws.com   80:32615/TCP,443:31787/TCP   76m
 ingress-nginx-controller-admission   ClusterIP      10.100.5.36     <none>                                                                  443/TCP                      76m
 ```
-Take not of the `LoadBalancer` under the `EXTERNAL-IP` column, using it as a value update the DNS record in Route53 so that it routes traffic to it.
+Take note of the `LoadBalancer` under the `EXTERNAL-IP` column, using it as a value update the DNS record in Route53 so that it routes traffic to it.

 ## Ingress resource config
 Prior to [installing](../../INSTALLATION.md) the Atlassian products using the Helm charts, ensure that the `ingress` stanza within the product `values.yaml` has been updated accordingly for the `ingress-nginx` controller.
 These properties will configure an appropriate ingress resource for the controller i.e.